Teaching/Learning in Nursing and Health Sciences Certificate

 The certificate is ideal for anyone wishing to join a health sciences faculty or to become a staff educator, health educator or client/patient educator.
 It is also for experienced educators who are preparing for the National League for Nursing’s (NLN) Certified Nurse Educator certification examination.
 Students who wish to sit for the exam will also need a master’s or doctoral degree in nursing and experience in the academic faculty role.
 Please see the NLN website for more information.

-Application deadlines for summer and fall are April 15 and July 15, respectively.
+Application deadlines for fall and spring are July 15 and November 15, respectively.